 Examination period when Deferred/Supplementary examinations will be held:

 There will be no deferred or supplementary examinations in this course.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-Referencing in Assignments must comply with the APA referencing system.
-This system should be used by students to format details of the information sources they have cited in their work.
-The APA style to be used is defined by the USQ library’s referencing guide.
-These policies can be found at http://www.usq.edu.au/library/referencing
+APA style is the referencing system required in this course.
+Students should use APA style in their case studies to format details of the information sources they have cited in their work.
+The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

 There is no LP (Low Pass) in any psychology core courses as these courses are exempt from awarding the LP grade.

 Students will require regular access to e-mail and internet access to UConnect for this course.

 Reliable access to the internet is a requirement of this course as the course contains elements that are managed electronically via USQ StudyDesk.
 In order to avoid internet issues, on-campus students should access the student computer laboratories to complete assignment work.
 External students who knowingly do not have reliable access to the internet should actively seek alternative internet access (e.g., Internet cafes, local libraries, or work places) for assessment submission and electronic assessment attempts.
 External students are able to use the on-campus student computer laboratories once access has been enabled.
 To be granted access, external students need to contact ICT and ask to have a student account enabled so that they can work on-campus.